rdennison12/MVC-PHP/README.md

 * Created a base Model class to make adding models easier
 * Begin creating a form for inserting new records into the database
 * Finished creating the form to insert a new record with validation
+* Begin page to edit an existing record